 30 St. Catherine Street

 228 N. Martin Luther King

 Pleasant Green Baptist Church

 Erected by City of Natchez.

 Marker series.
 This marker is included in the Natchez Trails marker series.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Zion Chapel African Methodist Episcopal Church (here, next to this marker); Zion Chapel A.M.E.
-Church (within shouting distance of this marker); 300 Block of Martin Luther King Street (within shouting distance of this marker); Views of St. Catherine Street - Western End (within shouting distance of this marker); Rhythm Night Club (within shouting distance of this marker); Hospital Hill Neighborhood (about 400 feet away, measured in a direct line); 20-30 St. Catherine Street and Eduation (about 500 feet away); Dr. John Banks House - 9 St. Catherine Street (about 500 feet away).
+Church (within shouting distance of this marker); 300 Block of Martin Luther King Street (within shouting distance of this marker); Views of St. Catherine Street - Western End (within shouting distance of this marker); Rhythm Night Club (within shouting distance of this marker); Intersection of Jefferson and North Rankin streets (about 400 feet away, measured in a direct line); Hospital Hill Neighborhood (about 400 feet away); 20-30 St. Catherine Street and Eduation (about 500 feet away).
 Touch for a list and map of all markers in Natchez.

 Categories. • Churches & Religion • Civil Rights • Roads & Vehicles •

 More.
 Search the internet for Churches in the St. Catherine Street Neighborhood.